lukaszbudnik/migrator/README.md

 migrator manages and versions all the DB changes for you and completely eliminates manual and error-prone administrative tasks. migrator versions can be used for auditing and compliance purposes. migrator not only supports single schemas, but also comes with a multi-schema support out of the box.
 Making it an ideal DB migrations solution for multi-tenant SaaS products.

-migrator runs as a HTTP GrapQL service and can be easily integrated into existing continuous integration and continuous delivery pipelines. migrator can also sync existing migrations from legacy frameworks making the technology switch even more straightforward.
+migrator runs as a HTTP GraphQL service and can be easily integrated into existing continuous integration and continuous delivery pipelines. migrator can also sync existing migrations from legacy frameworks making the technology switch even more straightforward.

 migrator supports reading DB migrations from: